ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/docker-build-cloud/cloud.md

 docker login
 ```

 Create the connection to the cloud builder on your local machine.
-Replace `username` with your Docker ID.
+Replace `username` with your Docker ID or the Organization for your Docker subscription.

 ```console
 docker buildx create --use --driver cloud username/cloud-builder1